Westminster Law School

 Westminster Law School (WLS) is the law school of the University of Westminster.
 Located at Little Titchfield Street near Regent Street in central London.

-It awards LLB, LLM and PhD degrees, and also provides professional legal education including the Graduate Diploma in Law conversion course, the Legal Practice Course, for intending solicitors, and the Bar Professional Training Course for intending barristers.
+It awards LLB, LLM and PhD degrees, and also provides professional legal education including the Graduate Diploma in Law conversion course, the Legal Practice Course, for intending solicitors.
+It also offers numerous interdisciplinary courses and a BA in Policing.

 History

 WLS was founded when Westminster gained university status in 1992.
 Professional legal training can be traced back to its antecedent institutes, the Holborn College of Law, Languages and Commerce, which was founded in 1960, and which was later designated the Polytechnic of Central London, until that in turn became the University of Westminster.
 The Law Faculty of the Polytechnic was located at Red Lion Square, London.

 Academic and professional courses

 The school offers education at all levels of legal qualification, including a three-year undergraduate Bachelor of Laws (LLB) programme, a two-year Graduate Entry LLB degree programme, a one-year Masters of Law (LLM) and the Graduate Diploma in Law (GDL) course (formerly known as the Common Professional Examination).

 The school teaches the Bar Professional Training Course (BPTC) for intending barristers, and the Legal Practice Course (LPC) for intending solicitors.

 Students who successfully complete the BPTC or LPC are awarded a Postgraduate Diploma.
 The School provides both BPTC and LPC students with the ability to apply for an LL.M. degree with an additional dissertation to be completed over the summer.